By Stephanie Olsen

 If you know your most productive time is early morning, block off that period for your most demanding or creative work.
 Follow it up with a break, and then schedule easier tasks, like emails and returning phone calls.
-Don’t be afraid to change blocks of time to accomodate how you feel.
+Don’t be afraid to change blocks of time to accommodate how you feel.
 If you know you tend to be burned out Friday mornings, use that block of time for less complex tasks.

 To see if time blocking works for you, give yourself a block of time to complete a task.
 You can use any simple timer, like Tomato, to see how you do.
 When you want to create blocks of time, any online calendar can be used as a planner or you can download a dedicated app like Skedpal.
 Business growth strategist Charlie Gilkey suggests four basic blocks of time, as follows: